directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson38.md

 In the previous video, I described how the mother was preparing to cut out cookies at the dining table. <br/>
 Now, let's turn our attention to the boy.<br/>
 He's absolutely adorable and is standing on a chair with a cookie cutter in his hand. <br/>
-But he is completely captivated by the flour that his mother has dusted on the table, and seems to be making a pattern in it with his finger.<br/>
+But he is completely captivated by the flour that his mother has dusted on the table.<br/>
-You can see him tracing it with his finger, clearly fascinated.<br/>
+You can see him tracing in it with his finger, clearly fascinated.<br/>
 I think the mother intends to let him join in and cut out some cookies soon. <br/>
 It’s heartwarming to see them enjoying their time baking together.<br/>
 <br/>